hamidghaedi/scRNA_seq-analysis/README.md

 curl -L ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR126/080/SRR12603780/SRR12603780_2.fastq.gz -o SRR12603780_normal_bladder_mucosa_2_2.fastq.gz
 ```

-It is always recomended to run QC on samples; so uisng the following code we can run `fastqc` on all samples
+It is always recommended to run QC on samples; so using the following code we can run `fastqc` on all samples

 ``` shell
 #!/bin/bash